miadehaan/FoodiesParadise.io/README.md

 This application is for food lovers who are looking for their next restaurant!

 ## Technologies
+- Handlebars
+- Bootstrap
+- jQuery
 - Node.js
 - Express.js
 - Sequelize
 - MySQL
-- Handlebars
-- Bootstrap
-- jQuery
+- APIs: YelpAPI, OpenCage Geocoding

 ## Example